matter-labs/era-compiler-solidity/docs/src/06-eravm-extensions.md

+## Call Types

+In addition to EVM-like `CALL`, `STATICCALL` and `DELEGATECALL`, EraVM introduces a few more call types:
+1. Mimic call
+2. System call
+3. Raw call

+Each of the call types above has [its by-ref modification](#mimic-call-by-reference-0xfff9), which [allows passing pointers](#active-pointers) to ABI data instead of data itself.

+### Mimic Call

+Mimic call is a call type that allows the caller to execute a call to a contract, but with the ability to specify the address of the contract that will be used as the caller.
+This is useful for EraVM System Contracts that need to call other contracts on behalf of the user.
+Essentially, it is a more complete version of `DELEGATECALL`.

+For a deeper dive into the Mimic Call, see the EraVM specification (TODO).

+### System Call

+System call allows passing more arguments to the callee contract using EraVM registers.
+This is useful for System Contracts that often require auxiliary data that cannot be passed via calldata.

+There are also [system mimic calls](#system-mimic-call-0xfffa), which are a combination of both, that is auxiliary arguments can be passed via EraVM registers.

+### Raw Call

+Raw calls are similar to `CALL`, `STATICCALL`, and `DELEGATECALL`, but they do not encode the ABI data.
+Instead, the ABI data is passed as an argument to the instruction.
+This is useful for EraVM System Contracts that need to call other contracts with a specific ABI data that cannot be encoded in the calldata.

 ## Active Pointers

 Active pointers are a set of calldata and return data pointers stored in global LLVM IR variables.
 They are not accessible directly from Yul, but they can be used to forward call and return data between contracts.

 The number of active pointers is fixed at 10, and they are numbered from 0 to 9.
 Some instructions can only use the 0th pointer due to the lack of spare arguments to specify the pointer number.
+In order to use pointers other than the 0th, use [the swap instruction](#active-pointer-swap-0xffd9).

 Instructions that use active pointers have a reference to this section.

+## Constant Arrays

+Constant arrays are a set of global arrays that can be used to store constant values.
+They are not accessible directly from Yul, but they can be used to store constant values that are used in multiple places in the contract.

-## Documentation Structure
+## Notes

+1. The `input_length` parameter is always set to 0xFFFF or non-zero argument.
+It prevents the *solc*'s optimizer from removing the call.
+2. Instructions that do not modify state are using `staticcall` instead of `call`.
+3. Instructions such as raw calls preserve the call type, so they act as modifiers of `call`, `staticcall`, and `delegatecall`.

+# Instruction Reference

 The sections below have the following structure:
 1. EraVM instruction name and substituted address.
 2. Instruction description.
-3. Pseudo-code with arguments.
+3. Pseudo-code illustrating the behavior under the hood.
-4. Solidity usage example.
+4. Solidity call simulation usage example.
+5. Yul `verbatim` usage example.

 For instance: